Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 <h4><span style="color:black; font-weight: bold;">Explanation of WUPS Scores</span></h4>

 WUPS (Word Overlap with Partial Matching Score) is a metric used to evaluate the semantic similarity between the predicted and ground truth answers.
-It is particularly useful in visual question answering (VQA) tasks where the output may not exactly match the ground truth answer but may still be semantically close.
+It is particularly useful in VQA tasks where the output may not exactly match the ground truth answer but may still be semantically close.

 - **WUPS@0.9**: This score measures how closely the predicted answer matches the ground truth, with a high threshold (0.9) for word overlap.
 A higher score means the predicted answer is more likely to be semantically identical or nearly identical to the ground truth answer.
 - **WUPS@0.0**: This score is less stringent, allowing for partial matches in the answers.
 A score of 0.0 means there is no threshold for word overlap, and even partially matching answers can achieve higher scores.